avehtari/BDA_course_Aalto/index.md

 ## FAQ

-We now have an FAQ for the exercises [here](FAQ.md).
-Has solutions to commonly asked questions related RStudio setup, errors during package installations, etc.
+[FAQ for the exercises](FAQ.md) has solutions to commonly asked questions related RStudio setup, errors during package installations, etc.

 ## Important dates for 2019 fall